bio.

 A few years later, Lisa began work on Stanley Kubrick’s last film "Eyes Wide Shut", starring Tom Cruise and Nicole Kidman.
 Impressed with Leone’s talent and drive, not to mention The Bronx being common ground, Kubrick quickly became her mentor.
 Little did she know the project would consume the next four years of her life where she would do everything from set decorating, film & lighting tests, acting and directing second unit.

-"Exactly" was Leone's debut film as writer, director and cinematographer.
-It stars Rosie Perez and Sarita Choudhury.
-It premiered at The Tribeca film festival and went onto Sundance and the London film festival.
-“Just For Kicks” is a full length documentary Lisa shot and co-directed.
-It premiered at Tribeca film festival and was shown on SpikeTV, Canal+, among other stations around the world.
-Inspired by Nicholas Kristof’s book “Half the Sky”, Lisa found herself in Ethiopia where she shot and co-directed the film “Woinshet” with Marisa Tomei.
+Lisa's debut film as writer, director, and cinematographer, “Exactly”, starring Rosie Perez and Sarita Choudhury premiered at Tribeca, London and Sundance Film Festivals.
+“Just For Kicks”, a full length documentary Lisa shot and co-directed premiered at Tribeca film festival and was shown on SpikeTV, Canal+, among other outlets around the world.
+Inspired by Nicholas Kristof’s book “Half the Sky”, Lisa found herself in Ethiopia where she shot and co-directed the film “Woinshet” with Marisa Tomei for PBS.

 In the fall of 2019 Lisa won a Suncoast Regional Emmy for the film, “Remembering Surrounded Islands”, which was commissioned by the Perez Art Museum.